 We first review barrier functions in finite-dimensional vector spaces~\cite{blanchini1999set_invariance, prajna2004safety}.
 Consider an autonomous system $\dot{\bfy} = \bff(\bfy)$ in $\bbR^n$ with state trajectories denoted by $\bfy(t)$.
 The safety of the system can be certified by ensuring that the trajectories remain within a safe set $\calC \subset \bbR^n$.
 This is equivalent to showing that $\calC$ is forward-invariant~\cite{blanchini1999set_invariance}.

-To establish forward invariance, we introduce a continuously differentiable function $b: \bbR^n \to \bbR$ that encodes the safe set $\calC$ as its zero-sublevel set, $\calC = \{ \bfy \in \bbR^n \mid b(\bfx) \leq 0 \}$.
-Such a function is referred to as a \emph{barrier function}.
-A sufficient condition for the forward invariance of $\calC$ is that the barrier function satisfies a differential inequality along system trajectories: $\frac{\d b(\bfy(t))}{\d t} + \alpha_b b(\bfx) \leq 0$, where $\alpha_b > 0$ is a positive constant.
+To establish forward invariance, we introduce a continuously differentiable function $b: \bbR^n \to \bbR$ that encodes the safe set as its zero-superlevel set, $\calC = \{ \bfy \in \bbR^n \mid b(\bfy) \geq 0 \}$.
+Such a function is called a \emph{barrier function}.
+A sufficient condition for the forward invariance of $\calC$ is that the barrier function satisfies a differential inequality along system trajectories: $\frac{\d b(\bfy(t))}{\d t} + \alpha_b b(\bfx) \geq 0$, where $\alpha_b > 0$ is a positive constant.
 This ensures forward invariance of the safe set \cite[Theorem~3.1]{blanchini1999set_invariance}.